Geocaching: Chirp cache

-A Chirp cache is a Garmin-created innovative advance on multi-caches using new wireless beacon technology.
-The Chirp stores hints, multicache coordinates, counts visitors and confirms the cache is nearby.
-These caches were fully supported at OpenCaching.com, but they caused considerable discussion and some controversy at Groundspeak, where they were given a new "attribute".
+Also known as a wireless beacon cache.
+This is a Garmin-created innovative on multi-caches using wireless beacon technology.
+It is a physical game piece, about the size of a half-dollar that can be hidden anywhere.
+Powered by a small battery, it is able to transmit a signal detectable on Garmin devices.
+The Chirp stores hints, multicache coordinates, counts visitors, and can confirm the cache is nearby.
+These caches caused considerable discussion and some controversy at Groundspeak, where they were ultimately given a new "attribute".
+These types of geocaches can also be listed as a traditional, multi-cache, or letterbox.
+It is up to the cache owner to designated the cache type for wireless beacon caches.